1997–98 New York Knicks season

 The 1997–98 New York Knicks season was the 52nd season for the Knicks in the National Basketball Association.
+The city of New York City, New York hosted the NBA All-Star weekend at Madison Square Garden this season, which featured the 1998 NBA All-Star Game.

+Season summary

+Off-season

 During the off-season, the Knicks acquired Chris Mills from the Boston Celtics, and acquired Chris Dudley from the Portland Trail Blazers in a three-team trade.

+For the season, the Knicks redesigned their white home uniforms, which featured a V-shaped collar, a blue, orange and black trim, and blue side panels with orange and black outlines on their jerseys and shorts; their shorts also featured the jersey number on the left leg, and the team's primary logo on the right leg.
+Meanwhile, the team's blue alternate uniforms with black side panels, which they wore on the road frequently for the previous two seasons, became their primary road jerseys starting this season.

+Both uniforms would remain in use until 2012, although they were slightly redesigned in 2001, where the side panels were removed from the bottom of their shorts; in addition, the jersey number and the team's primary logo were removed from the left and right legs of their shorts, respectively, as the primary logo was added to the left leg.

+Regular season

+In the regular season, and with the addition of Mills and Dudley, the Knicks won 9 of their first 13 games, and later on held a 25–21 record at the All-Star break.
 At mid-season, the team traded Herb Williams to the Philadelphia 76ers in exchange for former All-Star forward Terry Cummings; however, Williams never played for the 76ers, and was re-signed by the Knicks for the remainder of the season.

-In the regular season, the Knicks held a 25–21 record at the All-Star break, and finished with a 43–39 record, which placed them in a tie for second place in the Atlantic Division with the New Jersey Nets, and earned them the seventh seed in the Eastern Conference; it was their lowest winning percentage since the 1990–91 season.
-The Knicks qualified for the NBA playoffs for the eleventh consecutive year, and also hosted the 1998 NBA All-Star Game at Madison Square Garden in New York City, New York.
-The Knicks had the fourth-best team defensive rating in the NBA.
+The Knicks lost eight of their final eleven games of the season, and finished with a 43–39 record, which placed them in a tie for second place in the Atlantic Division with the New Jersey Nets, and earned them the seventh seed in the Eastern Conference; it was their lowest winning percentage since the 1990–91 season.
+The Knicks qualified for the NBA playoffs for the eleventh consecutive year, and also had the fourth-best team defensive rating in the NBA.

-This season saw All-Star center Patrick Ewing break his wrist trying to catch an alley-oop during a road game against the Milwaukee Bucks on December 20, 1997; the injury kept Ewing out for the remainder of the regular season, and the entire Eastern Conference First Round series against the Miami Heat.
-However, he did return for Game 2 against the Indiana Pacers in the Eastern Conference Semi-finals.
-Ewing averaged 20.8 points, 10.2 rebounds and 2.2 blocks per game in 26 games.
+This season saw All-Star center Patrick Ewing break his right wrist during a road game against the Milwaukee Bucks at the Bradley Center on December 20, 1997.
+Late in the second quarter, Ewing was trying to catch an alley-oop pass from teammate Charlie Ward, where he was fouled by Bucks center Andrew Lang, and landed on his tailbone.
+The injury kept Ewing out for the remainder of the regular season, as he averaged 20.8 points, 10.2 rebounds and 2.2 blocks per game in 26 games.